Toyota Fortuner: Laos

 The second generation Fortuner was launched in March 2016 with one model grade, V 4×4 with 3.0-litre diesel engine and 5-speed automatic transmission.
 In August 2017, the Fortuner was updated with an introduction of the new 2.8-litre diesel engine that replaced the old 3.0-litre diesel engine used in the outgoing model along with other upgrades.

 Malaysia

 The second generation Fortuner was launched in May 2016 and was offered in 2.4 VRZ 4×4 turbodiesel and 2.7 SRZ 4×4 petrol variants with automatic transmissions.
 In January 2017, both variants obtained "Energy Efficient Vehicle" (EEV) status from the government, which reduced its price.
 In September 2017, the 2.4 VRZ was renamed as the 2.4 4×4 and two additional grade models were introduced: 2.4 VRZ 4×2 and 2.4 VRZ 4×4.

 The facelifted Fortuner was launched in Malaysia in February 2021 alongside the facelifted Innova.
 It is offered in three variants: 2.4 4×4, 2.7 SRZ 4×4 and 2.8 VRZ 4×4.
 In November 2021, the Fortuner SRZ and VRZ models was updated with dual-zone automatic climate control as standard along with other upgrades.

+On 16 August 2024, the GR Aero body kit was made available as an option for the 2.4-litre 4×4 and 2.7-litre SRZ 4×4 variants.
+The GR aero body kit features the similar styling as the Indonesian-spec GR Sport variant.

+Middle East

+The Fortuner was launched in the GCC countries in March 2016.
+In the UAE market, it is available with 2.7-litre and 4.0-litre petrol engines, with either 6-speed automatic transmission.
+It is offered in four grades EXR, GXR, VXR, and the TRD Sportivo.
+In the Saudi Arabian market, it is available with 2.8-litre and 2.4-litre diesel engines, and 2.7-litre and 4.0-litre petrol engines, with only a 6-speed automatic transmission.
+It is offered in six grades: GX1, GX2, VX1, VX2, VX2 Plus and VX3.

+The facelifted Fortuner was launched in Bahrain, Saudi Arabia, and UAE in August 2021, the TRD Sportivo grade is not offered in the GCC countries.